bvs7/Learn_Python/git_reference.md

 - Commit often: This helps keep your commits managable, and lets your commits follow your workflow.
 - Push working code: Usually, its best to have your code working before you push it.
 Otherwise you might cause problems for anyone who pulls the repo.
 - Keep commits on focus: Try to keep the changes in each commit focused around a certain process

+## Git Process Flow Chart

+1) Open git bash to the appropriate directory (The directory called Learn_Python that was cloned)